Film Production Services in Kenya

 Customs clearance requires an approved General Film Permit, a comprehensive equipment list, item descriptions, serial numbers for relevant gear, estimated replacement values and crew photos for baggage hall identification.
 Serial numbers are not required for small accessories such as cables.

-With advance preparation, airport clearance can be very fast, often under 10 minutes according to the production notes.
+With advance preparation, airport clearance can be very fast, often under 10 minutes.
 The key is preparation before arrival.
 Unlicensed drones will not be cleared through customs.

 Estimated costs include a non-refundable customs bond of approximately USD 300 and a clearing agent fee of approximately USD 450 per clearance, bringing the total estimated clearance cost to around USD 750 per shipment or clearance.
 In some cases, customs may request a refundable deposit equivalent to a percentage of the equipment value instead of full import duties.